Metro Toronto home values have been volatile since 2021, and are now trending downward.

 New homebuyers can’t afford to get onto the first rung of the homeownership ladder, and high rates prevent existing owners from taking the next step.
 Fewer households that want to upgrade to a larger home can qualify for a new mortgage at the current rates.

-Price rises were mainly fuelled by the low supply of active listings, but today, listings are running higher than in the past 3 years.
+The low supply of active listings mainly fueled price rises, but today, listings are running higher than they have been in the past three years.

 Prices of new homes have been falling, and some homebuyers might find they will have paid much more than the more recent buyers in their development.
 Based on economic fundamentals, they will likely continue to drop.